 For example, why are customers switching to a competitor?
 How can I improve customer retention?
 Is a new campaign receiving good or bad press, and why?

 There are many open-source libraries that developers can use to build machine learning models for data analysis.
-While they’re free, they’ll take take to implement and require complex and costly infrastructure, not to mention large upfront investments.
+While they’re free, they’ll take time to implement and require complex and costly infrastructure, not to mention large upfront investments.
 You’ll probably end up hiring a team of developers and data scientists if you decide to build your own solution.

 SaaS tools, on the other hand, are a simple and cost-effective alternative.
 These tools are cloud-based and ready-to-use, allowing you to perform a variety of tasks, from text analysis to data visualization, in next to no time.